Coeliac disease in children

 The classic symptoms of coeliac disease in children include:

-If your child is suffering from any of the symptoms listed, they could have coeliac disease.
 The first step in diagnosis is to discuss your concerns with your child's GP.
 Do not remove gluten from their diet until they are diagnosed by a healthcare professional.

 Guidelines published by the British Society of Paediatric Gastroenterology, Hepatology and Nutrition (BSPGHAN) and Coeliac UK recommend that children who have symptoms of coeliac disease and a blood test that shows high levels of antibodies may not need to have a biopsy to be diagnosed with the disease.
 Instead, a second antibody blood test followed by a genetic test can be used to confirm the diagnosis.
 Your child’s GP can refer them to a paediatric gastroenterologist to make sure the correct tests are carried out.